quarkuscoffeeshop/quarkuscoffeeshop.github.io/_posts/2021-09-16-homeoffice-tekton-deployment.markdown

 ### update the transformer-patches.yaml for each microservice
 * homeoffice-ingress
-> this is for the postgres password you can find this at the bottom odd the doc
+> this is for the postgres password you can find this at the bottom off the doc
 ![20210916162845](https://i.imgur.com/A9OAGla.png)
 * homeoffice-backend
-> this is for the postgres password you can find this at the bottom odd the doc
+> this is for the postgres password you can find this at the bottom off the doc
 ![20210916162812](https://i.imgur.com/Ho5jqi9.png)

 ### update the quarkuscoffeeshop-homeoffice-ui-route.yaml for quarkuscoffeeshop-homeoffice-ui